simate6/MoleDetector/README.md

 * Hyperparameter tuning

 Regarding the <i>I. milestone</i> our task is invloving data acquisiton, labeling, preprocessing standardization and in general to make an organized dataset which will be later applicable for training purposes.

+<h2 align="center">II. milestone</h2>

+Tha main purpose of mileston II. was to being to train the DNN.
+We managed to solve the task and the results can be seen in the relevant notebooks as follows:
+* MoleDetector_wMLP.ipynb / MoleDetector_wMLP_mate.ipynb: trained MLP
+* MoleDetector_wCNN.ipynb: trained CNN & algorithm for object localization